 Cleveland Clinic's Tinnitus Management Clinic (TMC) provides a comprehensive approach to the evaluation and management of patients with tinnitus through a multidisciplinary team focused on patient care, education and research.
-For more than 12 million people, tinnitus – a ringing, buzzing, whistling, hissing or rushing sound in the ears and/or head – is so severe that it interferes with daily activities, including the ability to hear, work or sleep.
-While there is no universal cure for tinnitus, we offer ways to provide relief and control over the condition.
+For more than 12 million people, tinnitus – a ringing, buzzing, whistling, hissing or rushing sound in the ears and/or head – is so severe that it interferes with daily activities, including conversation, work or sleep.
+While there is no evidence-based cure for tinnitus, there are options for managing tinnitus symptoms.
 Most of our patients benefit from one or a combination of management options.

-Because tinnitus can be associated with ear disease, it is imperative that you obtain medical clearance from an otolaryngologist (ENT physician) to rule out any health-related conditions that could be the cause of your tinnitus or could be treated through medical and/or surgical intervention.
-You cannot be seen in the TMC without written medical clearance from an otolaryngologist.
+Because tinnitus can be associated with ear disease, it is imperative that you obtain medical clearance from an otolaryngologist (ear, nose and throat physician) to rule out any health-related conditions that could be the cause of your tinnitus or could be treated through medical and/or surgical intervention.
+You cannot participate in TMC without written medical clearance from an otolaryngologist.

-Shortly after your multidisciplinary team screening you will receive a letter outlining the results of your screenings and recommendations for treatment.
-You may then schedule a follow-up appointment with one or more of the specialists on the TMC team.
+Following your virtual group education, you will be provided with the contact information to schedule individual in-person appointments with one or multiple of the TMC specialists, depending on your individual needs.
 During those visits a comprehensive evaluation will be conducted and a management plan designed.

 Cost of Treatment

-The initial visit to the TMC (group education and multidisciplinary screening) is not covered by health insurance.
-The cost is $300 and must be paid at the time of the visit.
+The Virtual Group Educational Session is not covered by health insurance.
+The cost is $200 and must be paid prior to the virtual visit.
 Subsequent follow-up visits may be covered.
 Check with your health insurance provider.